Here we discuss the confusing world of warranties and indemnities, and how to go about protecting your levels of risk appropriately:

 1. Have you properly limited the warranties you are giving in relation to your Service?

 Warranties are promises that something is correct or a state of affairs is true.
-In tech platform or services agreements these warranties are generally around IP in the platform or IP that is created, and compliance with the “applicable law”, including Data Protection law (data protection will be dealt with in a later instalment).
+In tech platform or services agreements these warranties are generally around IP in the platform or IP that is created, and compliance with the “applicable law”, including Data Protection law.

 Are full IP warranties necessary?

 Generally, a supplier should be able to give a full warranty that the IP it creates, supplies or uses, belongs to it and will not infringe any third-party rights.
 But often it is possible and advisable to add a caveat that the IP is non infringing “to the best of the Supplier’s knowledge”.
-This this is still a strong warranty, but is not absolute, so relieves the supplier of liability for things it just could not have reasonably known about.
-Often carve outs like this are useful in relation to use of potentially patented technology, or overlap with third party trade marks.
+This is still a strong warranty, but is not absolute, so relieves the supplier of liability for things it just could not have reasonably known about.
+Often carve outs like this are useful in relation to use of potentially patented technology, or overlap with third party trade marks, and in relation to any AI generated elements.

 Avoid overpromising full compliance with “all applicable laws”